dhicks6345789/web-console/README.md

 # Web Console
 Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Powershell / etc script as a basic web app.
-Turns STDOUT into formatted text, alerts and progress indicators (interface written using Bootstrap / JQuery).
+Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap / JQuery).
 Supports any target language, simply runs any command-line based script or executable.

 Cross-platform (written in Go), runs as a self-contained executable complete with embedded web server on Windows, Linux and MacOS.
 The install process includes optional setup as a service / deamon on each platform (uses [NSSM](https://nssm.cc/) on Windows), plus the installer includes setup for [tunnelto.dev](https://tunnelto.dev/) to provide a secure connection through a firewall and a handy subdomain to point a browser at if needed.